Trailer For ‘Stranger Things’ Season 2 Kicks Off Panel At SDCC 2017 – Experience The 80s Awesome Upside-Down

 — DiscussingFilm @SDCC (@DiscussingFilm) July 22, 2017

-Virtually every single person from Season 1 of Stranger Things is back, but there are obvious exceptions and no, Barb is sadly not returning.
+Virtually every single person from season 1 of Stranger Things is back, but there are obvious exceptions and no, Barb is sadly not returning.
 Millie Bobby Brown, Finn Wolfhard, Gaten Matarazzo, Caleb McLaughlin, Natalia Dyer, Charlie Heaton, Cara Buono, Matthew Modine, David K. Harbour, and Winona Ryder are all back, though.

 Season 2 of Stranger Things will hit Netflix on Friday, Oct.
 27, and that simply means you may end up missing Halloween due to binge-watching.